grafana/grafana/docs/sources/developers/plugins/sign-a-plugin.md

 ### Why am I getting a "Modified signature" in Grafana?

-Due to a issue when signing the plugin on Windows, grafana-toolkit generates an invalid MANIFEST.txt.
-You can fix this by opening the MANIFEST.txt and replacing all double backslashes, `\\`, with a forward slash, `/`.
+Due to an issue when signing the plugin on Windows, grafana-toolkit generates an invalid MANIFEST.txt.
+You can fix this by replacing all double backslashes, `\\`, with a forward slash, `/` in the MANIFEST.txt file.
 You need to do this every time you sign your plugin.

 ### Error signing manifest: Field is required: rootUrls